neumaz66/TypePilotFirefox/README.md

 - `popup-state.js`: Manages login state and UI transitions
 - `components/`: Contains modular components like login and registration forms
 - `styles/`: CSS styling for the extension

-## Development

-The extension is built using:

-- Manifest V3
-- Vanilla JavaScript
-- Chrome Extension APIs
-- Supabase for backend authentication and data storage

 ## Security